Chris Taylor Player Props: Dodgers vs. Rockies

 Chris Taylor At The Plate

-- In 50.6% of his games this season (40 of 79), Taylor has picked up at least one hit, and in seven of those games (8.9%) he recorded more than one.
+- In 51.3% of his games this year (41 of 80), Taylor has picked up at least one hit, and in eight of those games (10.0%) he recorded multiple hits.

-- Taylor has driven home a run in 22 games this year (27.8%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on three occasions..
+- Taylor has driven in a run in 22 games this season (27.5%), including 10 games with more than one RBI (12.5%).
+He has also driven home three or more of his team's runs in three contests.

+- In 35.0% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.